sharma-dikshit/GettingStarted/README.md

 - The FundamentalMathematicalOperations folder contains the C# dll that contains the logic to perform the fundamental mathematical operations (+, -, *, /).
 - The DriverCppProgram contains the login that makes use of this dll.

+## Task  4 : Using the C# WPF message box in a C++ program

+- The TaskNumberFive folder contains two projects one containing the C# wpf .dll and the other one containing CLR console app that consumes the C# wpf .dll.